MohiuddinSohel/mohiuddinsohel.github.io/_pages/projects.md

 <div style="text-align: justify">
 <b>CIS Critical Security Control (CSC) Assessment</b> [August 2018 - May 2020],  This project aims to determine what to measure (observables),
 how to measure (tools required), and metrics to evaluate the enforcement of CSCs.
-I used prompt engineering (Zero-shot learning, Few-shot learning, Chain-of-Thought, Tree-of-though) with LLM (ChatGPT, LLAMA) to extract that information from the CIS CSC guidelines.
+I used prompt engineering (Few-shot learning, Chain-of-Thought, Tree-of-Though) with LLM (ChatGPT, LLAMA) to extract that information from the CIS CSC guidelines.
 Later, The CIS reviewed and published our proposed approach as guidelines for the industry to assess CSCs.
 I also published my works at HOTSOS 2018 as a novel way to develop measures and metrics for CIS CSC assessment.
 </div>